EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## Supported Platforms
 - Your laptop (client side):
-  - Firefox (TODO: version.
+  - Firefox on Ubuntu (TODO: version.
 Mine is pretty recent)
-  - Chrome (TODO: version.
+  - Chrome on Ubuntu (TODO: version.
 Mine is very old)
+  - Chrome on OS X
   - TODO: Safari on OS X?
 - Server side:
   - Any POSIX OS on which you can compile emphaticsoft